TobiasF92/FS22_interactiveControl/README.md

 'Interactive Control' is a global script mod for Farming Simulator 22.
 While this mod is active, you are able to use many other mods that support Interactive Control.
-With IC you get the possibility to control many parts of several (prepared) vehicles interacitvly.
+With IC you have the possibility to interactively control many parts of several (prepared) vehicles.

 ## Possibilities